mendelbrot/mendelbrot.github.io/README.md

 Flex is the most flexible class, it's used for basically everything.

+**update:** the easiest way yo center horizontally is to set a max width and set the horizontal margin to auto: `max-w-prose mx-auto`

 When searching for help about custom widths i found out that you can enter them explicitly like this: `w-[740px]`.
 And you can also put custom values in the `tailwind.config.js` to extend tailwind with your own styles.

-I did this for the width of the page.
-I didn't want a hardcoded value because it is entered in the header, the footer, and the base (so the divider lines can extend past the width of the page sections).
-The class I created for this is used as `class="w-page"`.
+**update:** custom width wasn't needed afterall because `max-w-prose` gives an optimal reading width of 65 characters.

 One thing i'm having difficulty with now is the social icons.
 I found the icons that the jekyll theme minima uses and I copied the folder to my assets but i haven't quite got the icon to render yet.